Snickerdoodle Cupcakes are a wonderful dessert for a celebration! Made from scratch!

 So last year I created this ah-mazing Chocolate Chip Cookie Cake for our 1st birthday.
 It’s been my most popular recipe to date, so I’m bringing my readers more of what they love!
 I mean why choose?
 Cookie AND cake is a winning combo.

 Cinnamon is the star of the show here.
-Lightly spiced cinnamon cake, piped with a whipped cinnamon buttercream and topped with a snickerdoodle cookie (that of course is rolled in cinnamon sugar)!
+Our recipe combines a lightly spiced cinnamon cake, piped with a whipped cinnamon buttercream frosting and topped with a snickerdoodle cookie (that of course is rolled in cinnamon sugar)!
 It’s magical!

 The cookies are bite-sized delights based on the classic Betty Crocker recipe.
 We use all butter and roll them super small so they make the most dainty cupcake toppers.